nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/howto-create-custom-dashboard-entries.md

 ---
 title: 'HOWTO: Create Custom Dashboard Entries'
 review:
-    comment: 'This page needs be updated to take into account the update to Polymer 2'
+    comment: 'The page was updated to cover Polymer 2'
-    date: '2017-12-13'
+    date: '2019-02-28'
-    status: requiresUpdates
+    status: ok
 details:
     howto:
         excerpt: Learn the basics of a Nuxeo module and is IDE agnostic.